Alvarito1995/Mite-Detection-/README.md

 3. Protocol used for the analysis in the V4 PN40024 reference genome of _Vitis vinifera_.

+4. Troubleshooting.

-4. Details regarding the Attached Documents.
+5. Details regarding the Attached Documents.

 6. Final remarks.